 In 1888, Solomon tendered for supplying and delivering 45 miles of rabbit fencing to Lyttelton Harbour for the government.
 This was declined due to his tender being too high.
 The following year Solomon suffered from rheumatic gout and became seriously ill.
 The Christchurch Star reported on November 4th, “His friends, will be pleased to hear he has recovered.”
-He died at his residence on Armagh Street at 68 years of age on the 5th of May, 1890.
-He left his wife, Bertha, a widow and five children, one of which was a son aged six years old.
+He died at his residence on Armagh Street at 68 years of age at a quarter to midnight on the 5th of May 1890.
+He left his wife, Bertha, a widow and five children: Rachel Lina, Louise Eva, Boas Benjamin, Israely Mietriner and Marcus Myer who was aged just six years old.

-In 1880, his business was sold to two old employees of Nashelski’s, Edward E. Ashby and Norwegian, Ludwig Bergh (1848-1895).
+In 1880 his business was sold to two former employees of Nashelski’s, Edward E. Ashby and Norwegian, Ludwig Bergh (1848-1895).
 Known as Ashby Bergh’s, it became a limited liability company in 1899.
 The business was still running in 1950.

 In addition to trading as ironmongers, advertisements in the nineteenth century suggest that the company was in the building trade and actually constructed buildings as well as selling the fittings for them.

-Solomon’s nephew, Hiram went on to run P. Hayman and Co. in New Zealand.
+Solomon’s nephew Hiram went on to run P. Hayman and Co. in New Zealand.
 He later moved back to London where he died in 1896.
-A son Benno Nash was manager of P. Hayman and Co. in Wellington.
+His son Benno Nash was manager of P. Hayman and Co. in Wellington.

 Unfortunately, Melbourne House fell victim to the devastating Great Fire in 1908.
 It was one of sixteen major buildings gutted, however it was refurbished and its exterior remodelled the following year.